peterpeterparker/daviddalbusco.com/src/blog/structuring-sveltekit-ssr-load-functions.md

 }
 ```

 In the above snippets you might have noticed the use of [Zod](https://zod.dev) for schema validation.
 Parsing the response ensures it matches the expected shape at runtime.
-Small tip: in this particular project, we used [orval](https://orval.dev) to generate the schemas automatically from the API.

 ---